 Working with a knowledgable dietitian or nutrition professional will also aid in learning to shop, cook and eat gluten-free.
 It is important to remember that there is no such thing as a "typical celiac."
 Not only do the symptoms vary widely, so do the related medical conditions.
 Diet and treatment needs are unique to each individual.
 All celiacs have an autoimmune reaction to the storage proteins in wheat, barley and rye (crosses and derivatives).
-Many celiacs also react to oats, even those that are labeled "gluten-free."
 A CSA membership is a great way to get the support you in making these crucial life decisions.

 Your tax-deductible membership fee and any additional donations allow CSA to support:

 - Awarding research grant money for celiac disease through CSA Peer Review Research Grant Program